Skip to content

 • OUI (Organizationally Unique Identifier) — the first 24 bits of a MAC address, assigned to the manufacturer by IEEE.
 00:A0:57 and 00:80:63 are Hirschmann OUIs.

-When you see an unknown MAC address in a switch table or a packet capture, the I/G bit tells you immediately whether it is a device or a protocol.
-The OUI tells you the manufacturer.
+When an unknown MAC address appears in a switch table or a packet capture, the I/G bit reveals whether the address belongs to a device or a protocol.
+The OUI reveals the manufacturer.
 The following script applies both checks:

 def decode_mac(mac: str) -> dict: